remigallego/webCrawler/README.md

 # webCrawler

-A simple program built with Node.js that downloads a HTML page.
+A simple program built with Node.js that downloads a given HTML page.

 ### Prerequisites